Élizabeth Giguère: Collegiate career

 During the 2019–20 season, Giguère led the NCAA in goals, recording 37 goals in 37 games, and tied for second in the NCAA in scoring with 66 points.
 She tied for the nation lead in game-winning goals with 10, and tied for second in the nation in shorthanded goals with three.
 She also led the conference in goals (23), points (41) and points per game (1.86).
 She led the nation in goals in November, recording 12 goals in 10 games, and was subsequently named ECAC Hockey's Player of the Month for November.
 On December 6, 2019, she recorded her 105th career assist in a 5–0 victory over RPI, setting a Clarkson program record, surpassing the previous record of 104 set by Jamie Lee Rattray and Erin Ambrose.
 She led the conference in assists (9) and points (13) in January, and was subsequently named ECAC Hockey's Player of the Month for January, and NCAA First Star of the Week for the week ending January 28, 2020.
 After an outstanding junior season, she was named to the ECAC Hockey First Team All-League, ECAC Hockey Player of the Year, ECAC Hockey's Best Forward, a First Team All-American for the second consecutive season, and was awarded the Patty Kazmaier Award.

 On May 20, 2021, Giguère announced she would join Minnesota Duluth for the 2021–22 season as a graduate transfer.
 She recorded 22 goals and 40 assists in 40 games, to lead the Bulldogs in scoring, and help them advance to the Frozen Four.
 She finished her collegiate career with 295 points in 177 games, ranking sixth all-time in NCAA Division I history in scoring.

 Professional career

-On July 28, 2022, Giguère signed a one-year contract with the Boston Pride of the Premier Hockey Federation.
+On July 28, 2022, Giguère signed a one-year contract with the Boston Pride of the Premier Hockey Federation (PHF).
+In her first and only PHF season, she recorded 22 points in 18 games.
+In the following offseason, she signed with the Montreal Force, but would never join them due to the dissolution of the PHF to make way for the Professional Women's Hockey League (PWHL).

+On September 18, 2023, Giguère was selected in the fifth round, 28th overall, by PWHL New York in the 2023 PWHL draft.
+On November 3, 2023, she signed a one-year contract with New York.
+During the 2024–25 season, she recorded two goals and two assists in 29 games.
+On June 19, 2025, she signed a one-year contract with the Ottawa Charge.

+In November 2025, she was announced as a reserve player for the Minnesota Frost for the 2025-26 PWHL season.

+Personal life

+Giguère married her wife Claudia Duffy on August 14, 2022.